-- (b) 156 credits of the LLB professional core comprising 126 credits of compulsory courses, 18 credits of disciplinary electives, and 12 credits of interdisciplinary core courses (LSCI1001 Law, science and innovation and LSCI3001 Patent law); - (c) 12 credits of Law and Science interdisciplinary electives as prescribed in the syllabus; and - (d) 36 credits of University requirements, including 6 credits of CAES1000 Core University English, 6 credits of CSCI9001 Practical Chinese for Science students, and 24 credits of Common Core, and any non-credit bearing courses as required.
+- (b) 156 credits of the LLB Professional Core comprising 108 credits of compulsory courses, 30 credits of disciplinary electives , 6 credits of capstone experience, and 12 credits of interdisciplinary core courses (LSCI1001 Law, science and innovation and LSCI3001 Patent law); - (c) 12 credits of Law and Science interdisciplinary electives as prescribed in the syllabus; and - (d) 36 credits of University requirements, including 6 credits of CAES1000 Core University English, 6 credits of CDDL9001 Practical Chinese for Double Degree Law Students, and 24 credits of Common Core, and any non-credit bearing courses as required.

-As a graduation requirement, students need to complete a capstone experience for the BSc as prescribed in the syllabus of the respective Science major (as mentioned under paragraph (a) above), and another capstone experience for the LLB professional core, LLAW3187 Mooting and dispute resolution (6 credits), in the fourth or fifth year.
+As a graduation requirement, students need to complete a capstone experience for the BSc as prescribed in the syllabus of the respective Science major (as mentioned under paragraph (a) above), and another capstone experience for the LLB Professional Core in the fourth or fifth year.

-&lt;sup>6 Law electives listed in the syllabus for the degree of LLB.
+&lt;sup>11 Law electives listed in the syllabus for the degree of LLB.